bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.247435476815398in"} -->

-You can\'t get it exactly right.
+You can&apos;t get it exactly right.
 So usually, you just set the height to auto or leave it along.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 287.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->